shiftsystems/shift-mon/docs/Install.md

 * Ubuntu 22.04
 * A Redhat 8 or 9 based distro (Alma, Rocky)
 * The Current version of Fedora
-* 4 subdomains to point at the at the server
+* 4 subdomains to point at the server
 * As of Debian 11 there is not a good way of install podman >4.0

 ## Installation

 ### Setup Ansible on your machine

 ### Ubuntu
 1. ```sudo add-apt-repository ppa:ansible/ansible sudo apt update && sudo apt install ansible git python3-apt software-properties-common```